Robustified Domain Adaptation: Introduction

-In this paper, to tackle the challenging problem of robust unsupervised domain adaptation, a new method called Class-consistent Unsupervised Robust Domain Adaptation (CURDA) is proposed.
-First, we propose Contrastive Robust Training (CORTrain) in source domain to train a source-robust model, which can map input images into a more discriminative space, where the intra-class distance is significantly smaller than the inter-class distance.
-As features in this discriminative space are pushed away from the decision boundary, the inter-class mismatch can be alleviated during UDA.
-Second, we introduce a Source Anchored Adversarial (SAA) contrastive loss to conduct class-aware adversarial domain alignment during UDA.
-SAA-contrastive loss is a specified contrastive loss, where source domain representations are used as fixed anchors and target domain representations are pulled to or pushed away from anchors depending on whether their potential labels.
-Since target domain labels are not available in UDA, we further propose a strategy to generate pseudo labels in target domain for SAA-contrastive loss.
-Fig.~\ref{fig:arch} shows an overview of the architecture of CURDA.
+In this paper, to robustify unsupervised domain adaptation models, a new framework called Class-consistent Unsupervised Robust Domain Adaptation (CURDA) is presented.
+First, we propose Contrastive Robust Training (CORTrain) in source domain to train a source-robust model, which can map input images into a more discriminative and robust space.
+The objective is to make the intra-class distance significantly smaller than the inter-class distance, so that the decision boundary will have a larger margin.
+Previous studies have shown that learning such a space can help both adversarial defense and UDA~\cite{mustafa2019adversarial,kang2019contrastive}.
+Second, we introduce a Source Anchored Adversarial (SAA) contrastive loss to conduct class-aware adversarial domain alignment in UDA.
+SAA-contrastive loss is a specialized contrastive loss which utilizes source domain robust representations learned by CORTrain as fixed anchors and either pulls target domain clean and adversarial representations towards anchors or pushes them away, depending on those representations' potential labels.
+With SAA-contrastive loss, we not only implicitly regularize the distance between the target domain clean samples and their counterpart adversarial samples but also explicitly minimize the distribution deviation.
+This helps robustify UDA while preserving the performance on target clean data, as shown in Fig.~\ref{fig:intro}c.
+In addition, since target domain labels are not available in UDA, we propose a strategy to generate pseudo labels in the target domain for SAA-contrastive loss.